 Short stay customer parking is available for cars at all facilities.
 No HGV parking is available.

-Parking within the Costa and The Big Fish shared car park is limited to 3 hours maximum stay and is strictly enforced.
+Parking within the Costa Coffee and The Big Fish shared car park is limited to 3 hours maximum stay and is strictly enforced.

 This information is provided to us by third parties.
 You should always check with staff on site.